princymhjn-beep/Lib-Book-Recommendation-System/README.md

 Type - python book_app.py

 ## Testing Instructions
-Empty Search- Display all genres
+Empty Search- Display all genres.
 Valid Input- Recommended books will be shown.
 Click Recommend Similar Books- Similar type of books will be shown.